 Student completes the online enrollment form from the web site, prints and signs the finalized agreement and then gives this to his/her academic counselor.
-The WEB Guidance Team reviews the application for enrollment.
+The Guidance Counselor reviews the application for enrollment.
 The student is notified of their status.

 Typical reasons for enrolling in WEB classes are credit recovery, courses not offered by MIHS, specific courses that can not be accessed by the student (scheduling conflicts, etc), student need (school avoidance, etc), student desire to move faster or slower though courses, and student preference for online learning.

-Students must be able to have periods 3, 4, or 5 free in case they need to be enrolled for daily attendance.
+Students must be able to have periods 2, 3, 6, 7 free in case they need to be enrolled for daily attendance.

 Regular login and acceptable weekly progress toward course completion is required.
 Acceptable progress is the successful completion of approximately 5% of each course every week.
 If acceptable progress is not met, Washington state law mandates that the Mentor Teacher add further interventions and requirements, which could include scheduled work time during off periods, parent meetings, after school work time, or additional weekly check ins.